Time complexity of Synchronization of discrete pulse-coupled oscillators on trees: Preliminary lemmas and discussions

-which is the length of the shortest path on the color space $\mathbb{Z}_{n}$ (viewed as a cycle of length $n$) that covers all states of the vertices in the configuration.
-For instance, the first configuration in Figure \ref{relative} has width $4$, whereas the last one has width $3$.
-For any subgraph $B\subset G$, we denote by $w_{B}(X)$ the width of the restricted configuration $X|_{V(B)}$ on $B$.
+Note that $w(X)$ is the length of the shortest path on the color space $\mathbb{Z}_{\kappa}$ (viewed as a cycle graph of $\kappa$ edges) that covers all states of the vertices in the configuration $X$.
+For instance, the first configuration in Figure \ref{fig:ex1}\textbf{b} has width 3, whereas the second to the last Figure \ref{fig:ex1}\textbf{b} has width $1$.
+For any subgraph $B\subseteq G$, we denote by $w_{B}(X)$ the width of the restricted configuration $X|_{V(B)}$ on $B$.

-\qquad A classic observation in the theory of pulse-coupled oscillators is that the width $w(X_{t})$ at time $t$ converges to 0 monotonically if $w(X_{0})< \kappa/2$.
-Roughly speaking, the intuition is that if at some point the width at time $t=s$ is strictly less then half of the perimeter of color space $\mathbb{Z}_{\kappa}$, then one can define a global total ordering on all occupied phases at time $t=s$ from the most lagging to the most advancing.
-Under a very mild condition on the coupling, this total ordering is respected by the dynamics and the farthest displacement monotonically decreases.
-For more details see Lemma 2.2 and following discussions in \cite{lyu2015synchronization}.
-Its key mechanism is illustrated in the example in Figure \ref{width}.
+A widely recognized sufficient condition for synchronization for arbitrary $G$ is that the initial phases are concentrated in a small arc (e.g., an open half-circle of the phase space viewed as the unit circle $S^{1}=[0,1]/\Z$ in the case of Kuramoto oscillators \cite{kuramoto1975self, strogatz2000kuramoto, acebron2005kuramoto}).
+Such concentration of phases essentially breaks the cyclic symmetry of the oscillation cycle and induces a total ordering (e.g., from the most lagging to the most advanced), and a broad class of couplings respects such ordering and contracts the phase configuration toward synchrony.
+Below, we state and prove a version of such `half-circle concentration' lemma (Lemma \ref{lem:width}) for the case of FCA: It yields that any $\kappa$-color FCA trajectory on any $n$-node connected graph synchronizes in at most $\kappa^{2} n$ iterations.
+A similar result without a quantitative upper bound on the number of iterations until synchronization was stated in \cite[Lem.
+2.2]{lyu2015synchronization} with only a sketch of a proof.